Weidmuller Terminal Blocks in Phoenix, AZ

 • Manufacturing and Assembly: Assembly lines and production cells depend on control panels that technicians can service as equipment changes.
 Terminal blocks help keep wiring clearer when machines, drives, sensors, or safety circuits are added or replaced.

-Matching the right Weidmuller terminal block usually starts with the installed panel.
-The replacement needs to fit the block family, conductor requirements, circuit function, accessory setup, and available space around the terminal strip.
+Identifying the right Weidmuller terminal block usually starts with the panel already in service.
+The replacement has to match the block family, conductor requirements, circuit function, accessory setup, and available space around the existing terminal strip.

 Check the panel layout